Ambassador's Fund for Catholic Education

 David Magee has worked for the Archdiocese of Philadelphia since 1983 and has spent more 25 years devoted to Catholic education.
 As Chief Financial Officer, Dr. Magee is responsible for the accounting, reporting, and budgetary functions of the Office of Catholic Education, the 17 archdiocesan high schools, and the four schools of special education.
 His responsibilities also include tuition management, investments, facilities management, procurement and contracts, and benefits administration.
 During his tenure, OCE built two new high schools after a hiatus of more than 25 years and helped manage the first-ever capital campaign for the schools, resulting in an endowment that now totals more than $45 million for their operations and maintenance.
 The schools now operate without parish subsidies, which were in excess of $15 million annually in 1994.
 Dr. Magee received the distinguished graduate award from Incarnation of Our Lord School in 2012.
 He received the Ratio Studiorum Award from St. Joseph’s University in January 2019 for exceptional leadership in collaborative efforts to transform Catholic education and ensure it for future generations.
 He earned a doctorate degree in educational leadership from Immaculata University and an M.B.A. from LaSalle University.

 Ryan Neff is a risk assurance associate in the Philadelphia office of PricewaterhouseCoopers LLP.
 He is a graduate of St. Joseph’s Preparatory School, where he was a member of the National Honor Society and played varsity lacrosse and ice hockey.
 He continued his education at Boston College, where he earned a bachelor’s degree in finance and information systems in 2018 and captained the varsity lacrosse team.
 He also was a student teacher at the Collaborative for Educational Services, a correctional facility located in Dorchester.
 Ryan is a member of St. Thomas of Villanova Parish.
-He is a great-great-grandson of Fund founder Matthew H. McCloskey, Jr., and serves on the Fund board with his grandfather and three uncles.
+He is a great-great-grandson of Fund founder Matthew H. McCloskey, Jr., and serves on the Fund board with his grandfather and two uncles.